2006 Gator Bowl: Virginia Tech

 The Virginia Tech Hokies football team began the 2005 college football season as reigning Atlantic Coast Conference football champions.
 The Hokies also played in the 2005 Sugar Bowl against the third-ranked Auburn Tigers, losing 16–13 in a close contest.
 Expectations were high for the Hokies to repeat their ACC championship performance the next year, and a preseason poll of media covering ACC football resulted in Virginia Tech being picked to face Florida State in the inaugural ACC Championship Game.

 In its first game of the season, however, eighth-ranked Virginia Tech almost let those expectations fall short.
 At North Carolina State, the Hokies trailed at halftime and were tied at the beginning of the fourth quarter before eking out a 20–16 win in the final minutes.
-The Hokies bounced back from the close contest in their second game of the season—against the Duke Blue Devils—as Tech raced to a 45–0 victory.
+The Hokies bounced back from the close contest in their second game of the season—against the Duke—as Tech raced to a 45–0 victory.
 The Hokies held Duke to just 35 yards of total offense, Tech's best defensive performance in the modern era.

 The win over Duke was followed by several others in succession.
 Heading into their ninth game of the season, the Hokies were 8–0 record and the third-ranked college football team in the country.
 Against the fifth-ranked Miami Hurricanes, however, Virginia Tech suffered its first defeat of the season, falling 27–7.
 Tech recovered by winning its next two games, earning a spot in the inaugural Atlantic Coast Conference Championship Game, held in Jacksonville, Florida.
-There, the Hokies lost, 27–22, to the Florida State Seminoles.
+There, the Hokies lost, 27–22, to the Florida State.
 The Seminoles earned an automatic bid to a Bowl Championship Series game by virtue of the victory—had Virginia Tech won the game, it would have been awarded the bid.
 The day after Tech lost the ACC Championship Game, the Gator Bowl extended a formal invitation to Virginia Tech, which the Hokies accepted.
 Ninth-ranked Miami, the same team that beat the Hokies 27–7 earlier in the season, was considered for selection, but the Gator Bowl Association took into consideration Virginia Tech's history of having a large fan base travel to its bowl games, and selected the Hokies on those grounds.